matzar/markdown-cv/index.md

 ## Currently 📆

-Working at a Silicon Valley starup as a software engineer I develop tools in [Angular 13](https://angular.io) and web components in [StencilJS](https://stenciljs.com/) using [TypeScript](https://www.typescriptlang.org), graphics programming with [threejs](https://threejs.org); take care of CI/CD pipeline; I mentor interns and new employees and lead tool development.
-One of my proudest achievements is a content building tool which has saved 6 to 8 months in developemnt and continiues to save effort and time.
+Working at a Silicon Valley starup as a software engineer I develop tools in [Angular 13](https://angular.io) and web components in [StencilJS](https://stenciljs.com/) using [TypeScript](https://www.typescriptlang.org) and graphics programming with [threejs](https://threejs.org).
+I take care of CI/CD pipeline, mentor interns and new employees and lead the tool development team.
+I have created a content building tool which has saved 8 to 10 months in developemnt to date.

 I also PR to [ionic-framework](https://github.com/ionic-team/ionic-framework/pull/24767), [stencil](https://github.com/ionic-team/stencil/pull/3139) and [npm](https://github.com/npm/documentation/pull/103).
 <br>